abdulghani/knam-assignment/README.md

    npm run dev
    ```

+The API should be served in `http://localhost:3000` with the default `.env` provided

 ## Design Choices
 - **Hono over Express**: Hono is lightweight and optimized for performance.
 - **PgBoss for Job Queue**: Ensures reliable scheduling and processing of reports.